 All of the emergency situations outlined in this EOP have the potential for an evacuation.
 UNH policies on evacuation are specific to the incident and identified in the subsequent sections.
+Depending on the situation, notification to evacuate will be provided either by fire alarm, building intercom system and/or emergency coordination email/text.
+The police and fire departments have access to the building intercom system to provide evacuation notices.
 Following are some general guidelines for a safe and orderly evacuation:

-- Keep calm - If you are responsible for announcing an evacuation, give clear, loud and succinct instructions

-- Assist persons with walking or mobility disabilities to an Area of Refuge (or if on the first floor to an Assembly Area) and call for help.
-Areas of Refuge are described below and are identified on the evacuation map. - Instructors should lead their students and remain together - Emergency coordinators and leaders should check rooms on their way out - Follow the evacuation routes as posted - Assemble at the designated Assembly Area - Emergency coordinators, leaders and instructors should account for faculty, staff and students at designated Assembly Areas and Areas of Refuge. - Do not reenter the building until responding emergency personnel (i.e. police or fire) announce that it is safe to do so.
+- Keep calm. - If you are responsible for announcing an evacuation, give clear, loud and succinct instructions. - Assist persons with walking or mobility disabilities to an Area of Refuge (or if on the first floor to an Assembly Area) and call for help.
+Areas of Refuge are described below and are identified on the evacuation map. - Instructors should lead their students and remain together. - Emergency coordinators and leaders should check rooms on their way out - Follow the evacuation routes as posted. - Assemble at the designated Assembly Area. - Emergency coordinators, leaders and instructors should account for faculty, staff and students at designated Assembly Areas and Areas of Refuge. - Do not reenter the building until responding emergency personnel (i.e. police or fire) announce that it is safe to do so.

-Following an evacuation, there are four exterior Assembly Areas for Parsons Hall occupants to meet at, as listed below.
+Following an evacuation, there are three exterior Assembly Areas for Kingsbury Hall occupants to meet at, as listed below.
 Assembly Areas are identified on the evacuation route maps provided in Attachment A and are assigned by wing.